veevidify/docker-fastapi/README.md

 c4sdf2342asdfasd4234234ii     snake.example.com      Ready               Active              Reachable
 ```

-then chose a node from the list.
-For example, `dog.example.com`.

 * Add the label to that node.
 Use as label the name of the stack you are deploying followed by a dot (`.`) followed by the named volume, and as value, just `true`, e.g.:

 ```bash
 docker node update --label-add fastapi-template-app.app-db-data=true dog.example.com
 ```

-* Then you need to do the same for each stack version you have.
-For example, for staging you could do:
+* Then, do the same for each stack version you have.
+For example, for staging:

 ```bash
 docker node update --label-add staging-fastapi-app.app-db-data=true cat.example.com
 ```

-### Deploy to a Docker Swarm mode cluster
+## c.
+Deploy to a Docker Swarm mode cluster
+### Procedure
 There are 3 steps:

 1. **Build** your app images